cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

 2. **`on_complete`**: Runs after each successful pipeline execution.
 This is where you take action based on the LLM's output.
 It receives both the original inputs (including `_meta`) and the pipeline output.

 There's also an optional `on_error` method for handling failures.

+### JobPostingGateway

+`JobPostingGateway` subclasses `CronGateway`.
+This is how you specify your data loading behavior.
+In our case, it loads the data and takes actions afterward.

 Here's a simplified version of our gateway: